romainbsl/techio-kotlin-starter-pack/parts/4_nullability.md

 ##### The `let` function

 The `let` function help you deals with not null values.
-Precede by the safe-call (`?.`), it can help you manipulate values inside a lambda like:
+Preceded by the safe-call (`?.`), it can help you manipulate the values inside a lambda like:

 ```kotlin